Everyone can agree that taking an unnecessary risk is bad for business.

 Put simply, it’s your responsibility to give him proof.
 And there are a number of effective ways to do that.

 Numbers are easy to relate to the bottom line.
 Sometimes a complicated, overarching statement about how your service can dramatically improve multiple aspects of a business isn’t nearly as effective as simply just saying that “Hey, we worked with two companies similar to you this past year, and both increased sales by 20%.”

 Case studies are effective because people remember stories.
 Describe the kinds of problems your customers have faced and how you helped solve those problems.
 It will give CMOs more detail and context as to what kinds of issues you’re capable of addressing.

 It’s okay to toot your own horn once in a while, especially if a former or current client mentions you online.
 It’s one thing to tell a CMO that your customer had a great experience with you.
 It’s another thing completely to have that customer singing your praises in the public eye.
-It’s okay to be proud of positive public acknowledgement.
-Just don’t over do it.
+It’s okay to be proud of positive public acknowledgment.
+Just don’t overdo it.